-If you just want to have mobile access to your existing calibration software from within your company’s network (wired or wireless), the easiest and free solution is to use Microsoft Remote Desktop.
+If you just want to have mobile access to your existing Calibration Management Software from within your company’s network (wired or wireless), the easiest and free solution is to use Microsoft Remote Desktop.
 Once setup, you’ll be able to access your desktop computer with your smartphone, tablet or laptop.
 You can also setup access via the Internet, but this usually requires expertise and assistance from your company’s IT department.

-While larger business software applications such as CRM and ERP already have moved to the cloud for reasons of cost efficiency, reduced maintenance costs, centralized management and easier deployment, smaller and more specialized software applications such as calibration management also are making the move for many of the same reasons.
+While larger business software applications such as CRM and ERP already have moved to the cloud for reasons of cost efficiency, reduced maintenance costs, centralized management and easier deployment, smaller and more specialized software applications such as Calibration Management Software also are making the move for many of the same reasons.
 For organizations looking to upgrade or enhance their current calibration system, cloud computing is an option worth investigating for its potential benefits.